los-gigantes

 MY EXPERIENCE HIKING LOS GIGANTES TRAIL

 The distance of the Los Gigantes hike can vary depending on the route.
-I planned to go from Tamaimo to Los Gigantes through two tunnels, but I missed the entrance to the first one.
-So, I decided to take the alternative trail around, which made the whole hike more challenging.
+I planned to go from Tamaimo to Los Gigantes through two tunnels, but I missed the entrance to the first one 😅 So, I decided to take the alternative trail around, which made the whole hike more challenging and much longer.
 This trail starts in Tamaimo and includes a steep climb up to the Cruz de Los Misioneros.

 cruz-de-los-misioneros